golden-panther/glaucoma-detector/README.md

 * I provided two folders Glaucomatous and Healthy.
 These contain images from my test set.
 Use them for testing our project.

-Then upload a (jpg) fundus image of eye.
+Then upload a (jpg) cropped fundus image of eye(if not cropped, see note).
 Our model predicts whether affected by glaucoma or not.

-Note: The image should be cropped around the optic nerve part.....not full fundus image.
+Note: The image should be cropped around the optic nerve part.(see the 'full to cropped' for reference)